"Tesla does no marketing" was long one of the business world's favorite factoids. This was never

 and cannot be entirely tamed, though that Forbes article does make some helpful suggestions

-that can have some effect.
-But that lack of collaboration that I mentioned as the second
+But that lack of collaboration I mentioned as the second cause is entirely internal,

-cause is entirely internal, and therefore very much amenable to improvement.
-And I see
+and therefore very much amenable to improvement.
+And I see three core reasons why you should.

 When marketing is largely siloed off from what media relations creates and does, your media